HasnainKousar/assignment1/readme.md

 13. git push : a git command to push/upload the content from your local repo to the remote repo.
 Ex: username:~/assignment1$ git push origin main
 This will push changes from your main branch on local repo to the main branch on remote repo

+14. git add : git command to add a file in it's current status to the next commit.
+Ex: username:~/assignment1$ git add readme.md
+This will add the readme.md file in it's current form with all the changes to the next commit